 - 3M Company

 - Anadarko Petroleum Corporation

 - Apache Corporation

 - Baker Hughes Incorporated

 - Caterpillar Inc.

+- ConocoPhillips

 - Deere and Company

-- Devon Energy Corporation

 - Emerson Electric Co.

 - Fluor

 - Hess Corporation

 - Honeywell International Inc.

 - Johnson Controls, Inc.

 - Murphy Oil Corporation

 - National Oilwell Varco, Inc.

 - Occidental Petroleum Corporation

 - Raytheon Co.

 - Schlumberger Ltd.

 - Transocean Ltd.

 - Weatherford International, Ltd.

-- The Williams Companies, Inc.

-A slightly different comparator peer group is utilized for the 2012 cycle Performance Unit Program and is described in the Long-term Incentives-Performance Units section.
+A slightly different comparator peer group is utilized for the 2014 cycle Performance Unit Program and is described in the Long-term Incentives- Performance Units section.

-Role of Market Data
+Analysis of Market Data

-The market data is size adjusted as necessary by revenue so that it is comparable with our trailing twelve month revenue.
+The market data is size adjusted by revenue as necessary so that it is comparable with our trailing 12 month revenue.
 We size adjust the total compensation benchmarking data because of variances in market capitalization and revenue size among the companies comprising our comparator peer group.
 These adjusted values are used as the basis of comparison of compensation between our executives and those of the comparator peer group.

-Total executive compensation for each NEO is structured to target market competitive pay levels at the 50th percentile in base salary and short- and long-term incentive opportunities.
+Total executive compensation for each NEO is structured to target market competitive pay levels in base salary and short- and long-term incentive opportunities.
 We also place an emphasis on variable pay at risk, which enables this compensation structure to position actual pay above or below the 50th percentile of our comparator peer group depending on performance.